 This is the question I’ve been asking over and over again for the past year or so.
-Every time another unarmed Black man or woman was killed at the hands of police, every time scenes of a new terrorist attack showed up on the news, every time I saw the faces of Syrian refugees on my computer screen, every time Muslim and other marginalized college students were the victims of racist comments and threats, every time partisanship reared its ugliest head, my heart has asked: Lord, is the kingdom really coming?
+Every time another unarmed Black man or woman was killed at the hands of police, every time scenes of a new terrorist attack showed up on the news, every time I saw the faces of Syrian refugees on my computer screen, every time marginalized college students were the victims of racist comments and threats, every time partisanship reared its ugliest head, my heart has asked: Lord, is the kingdom really coming?
 Because it doesn’t look like it.

 Don’t get me wrong.
 I’m a good pastor’s kid.
 I’ve read Revelation, the Gospels, the Chronicles of Narnia, and The Lord of the Rings.
 I know how things end.
 I also know that Satan is working hard to deceive and confuse and divide and demean.
 I’ve studied spiritual warfare in Scripture and read The Screwtape Letters.
 I haven’t been expecting to wake up to unicorns and rainbows every day.